Wirral Peninsula: 16th, 17th and 18th centuries

-The 19th century
+19th century

 The first steam ferry service across the Mersey started in 1817, and steam-powered ships soon opened up the Wirral's Mersey coast for industrialisation.
 The 1820s saw the birth of the area's renowned shipbuilding tradition when William Laird opened his shipyard in Birkenhead, later expanded by his son John Laird.
 The Lairds were largely responsible for the early growth of Birkenhead, commissioning the architect James Gillespie Graham to lay it out as a new town modelled on Edinburgh.
 In 1847, Birkenhead's first docks and its municipal park, the first in Britain and the inspiration for New York's Central Park, were opened, and the town expanded rapidly.
 Bolstered by migration from Ireland, Wales and rural Cheshire, Birkenhead's population of less than one thousand in 1801 rose to over 33,000 by 1851, and to 157,000 by 1901.
 The town became a borough in 1877, incorporating within it Oxton and Tranmere.

 The improved communications also allowed Liverpool merchants to buy up and develop large estates on the Wirral.
 James Atherton and William Rowson developed the resort of New Brighton, and new estates for the gentry were also built at Egremont, Oxton, Claughton and Rock Ferry.
 Arrowe Hall was built for the Shaw family in 1835.

 In the mid-19th century docks were established at Birkenhead and in the Wallasey Pool, and continuing development for a wide range of industry both there and along the banks of the Mersey.
 The New Chester Road was opened in 1833.
 The Wirral's first railway was built in 1840, planned by George Stephenson and connecting Birkenhead with Chester.
 In 1852 Price's Patent Candle Company built a factory and model village at Bromborough.
 This was followed in 1888 by William Lever's establishment of the much larger Sunlight soap factory and Port Sunlight garden village, designed to house its employees and provide them with a benign environment.
 The opening of the Manchester Ship Canal in 1894, with its outfall at Eastham, led to further port-side and industrial development beside the Mersey at Ellesmere Port.

 In 1886, the Mersey Railway tunnel was opened, linking the Wirral and Liverpool.
 This led to the further rapid growth of suburbs in the Wirral, particularly in Wallasey, Hoylake and West Kirby, and later Bebington and Heswall.
 Wallasey's population grew to over 53,000 by 1901, and the town also achieved borough status soon after the turn of the century.